Find tools, information, and other resources to help you get the most out of your benefits.

 1-844-854-6885 (TTY 711)

-Yes.
-If you disagree with AgeRight Advantage’s decision to extend the timeframe or AgeRight Advantage’s decision to process your expedited request as a standard request.
-In such cases, you may file an expedited grievance and receive a response within twenty-four (24) hours of receipt.
+If you disagree with AgeRight Advantage’s decision to extend the timeframe on your organization determination or reconsideration, or AgeRight Advantage’s decision to process your expedited request as a standard request, you may file an expedited grievance and receive a response within twenty-four (24) hours of receipt.